loewen-behold/LHL-Capstone-Project/README.md

-# LHL-Capstone-Project: LMS Predictive Analytics
+# LHL-Capstone-Project: At-Risk Detection Using LMS Behaviour

 This project focuses on predicting student academic trajectories based on LMS behaviors by using machine learning techniques.